MichaelCurrin/docsify-js-tutorial/docs/README.md

 ### 7. Advanced configuration

+This advanced section is optional, so can be skipped.

 The configuration steps above already get you a prettier and more usable site in my opinion than the barebones one which the _Docsify_ `init` command or their _Quickstart_ guide gives you.

 If you want to do further configuration, I recommend you look at the _Docsify_ [Configuration](https://docsify.js.org/#/configuration) page.